Overview

 Media Analysis Concentration

-The Media Analysis professional option concentration introduces students to the critical understanding of the roles of media in contemporary life, including media technology as a cultural force; the nature of media institutions, audiences, and texts; and the media as a source of shared social identities.
-Students who select this concentration are prepared for careers as media consultants, editorial or technical writers, community activists, corporate communication producers, media scholars and market research analysts.
+The Media Analysis professional concentration introduces students to the critical understanding of the roles of media in contemporary life, including media technology as a cultural force, the nature of media institutions, audiences, and texts, and the media as a source of shared social identities.
+This concentration prepares students for careers such as media educators, media consultants, editorial or technical writers, community activists/organizers, corporate communication producers, media scholars, market research analysts, and more.

 Campus Location: Main